SET UP TIPS: ONLINE LESSONS

 Scroll down the Audio menu ...

-(NOTE: *IF* you're using headphones AND you have a fast computer, you can try turning these on.
-Otherwise, don't - keep them off!)
+(NOTE: *IF* you're using headphones AND you have a very fast computer, you can try selecting 'High-fidelity mode' and 'Stereo audio'.
+But BEWARE: these are a huge drain on the system!
+Otherwise, just keep them off!)

 In the Advanced window: